 MAPP Phase 4.)
 Strategic issues: After results of the four Delaware County MAPP assessments were reviewed, five strategic issues were identified as health priorities:

 - Mental health

 MAPP Phase 5.)
-Goals, objectives and strategies: Goals and outcome objectives will be developed for the priorities identified in phase 4.
-Broad strategies will be identified to achieve the goals and objectives.
-Goals, objectives, and strategies will be posted for public review in Spring 2014.
+Goals, objectives and strategies: Goals and outcome objectives have been developed for the priorities identified in phase 4.
+Broad strategies have been identified to achieve the goals and objectives.

 MAPP Phase 6.)
-Action Cycle: Planning, Implementation and Evaluation of the goals, objectives, and strategies developed in phase 5 will take place.
+Action Cycle: Planning, Implementation and Evaluation of the goals, objectives and strategies developed in phase 5 are complete.
 Although this is the final phase of the MAPP process, it is not the end of the process.
 The PHDC will continue to meet to review progress made toward the goals and objectives for each of the five health priorities.
-Progress updates will be posted on this site.

-The Community Health Improvement Plan (CHIP) will provide details on the five MAPP priorities along with the goals, objectives, strategies and action plans developed to address each priority.
-The Delaware County CHIP will be posted on this website in the summer of 2014 for public review and comment.
+The Community Health Improvement Plan (CHIP) provides details on the five MAPP priorities along with the goals, objectives, strategies and action plans developed to address each priority and is posted here for public review and comment.

 All documents will be available for comment as they are completed.